this is my story.

 For the last three years, I've worked with clients in a variety of industries, from corporate organizations to startups.

-In June of 2015, I married my love, Mr. Jonathan Trentham, who has been an incredible support and partner in life and in business.
-In June 2016, I gave birth to my daughter Cora, who has been a joy and source of inspiration as I have continued to run Sherwood Media.
+In June of 2015, I married my love, Jonathan Trentham, who has been an incredible support and partner in life and in business.
+Together, we’re working on raising two energetic kiddos (Cora and James) and building a home and this business.

 Outside of work, you're likely to find me at home with my family, at Harvest Church with my church family, or exploring new food and coffee in my hometown of Knoxville, TN.